LuSeKa/HoverBot/README.md

 Since the HoverBot is running on batteries, no auxiliary breaking resistor is required (the ODrive dumps recuperated energy into the battery).

 Each hoverboard motor comes with hall sensors that tell the ODrive when to power which of the three phases.
-Each hall sensor has five wires: Two for power (5V, usually red and GND, usually black) and three for signal (ofen blue, yellow and green).
-A motor's hall sensors are connected to the its correspoinding sensor inputs.
+Each hall sensor has five wires: Two for power (5V, usually red and GND, usually black) and three for signal (often blue, yellow and green).
+A motor's hall sensors are connected to the the corresponding sensor inputs on the ODrive's J4 connector.
 The three signal lines are connected to inputs A, B and Z where the order again does not matter.
 Note that it might be necessary (depending on the version of the ODrive) to add some a 22nF capacitor between each of the three signals and ground for signal integrity, as is mentioned here: https://discourse.odriverobotics.com/t/encoder-error-error-illegal-hall-state/1047/6

 The ODrive powers the 5V power supply of all other components, so its GND and 5V rail are connected to a breadboard that acts as power distribution.

 The ODrive communicates with the Arduino via the serial port, or UART.
-The UART-pins ar GPIO 1 and GPIO 2 as explained here: https://docs.odriverobotics.com/interfaces#ports
+The UART pins ar GPIO 1 and GPIO 2, as explained here: https://docs.odriverobotics.com/interfaces#ports

 ## Video